YakovL/iq-test-doc/readme.md

 })();
 ```

-to get its metadata, services' addresses and metadata.
-Thie "write" methods are called in a similar fashion.
+The "write" methods are called in a similar fashion.

 Stake, rend and swap
 --------------------